 The design of this course is to train men and women for gospel singing, choir directing, piano playing, and hymn writing.
 Students desiring to graduate from this course are required to take Synthetic Bible, Doctrine, and to elect six term hours credit from Bible III to VIII.
 In addition to this they must complete all the class instruction in music and take no fewer than two private lessons each week.
 With each voice lesson one hour of consistent practice each day is required.
-With each piano lesson two hours of practice is required daily.
+With each piano lesson one and one-half hours of practice are required daily.
 The private work may consist of two piano lessons, or two vocal lessons, or one of each per week.
+Persons majoring in voice are required to earn two credits in Music II and also in Music IV.
+Those majoring in piano will only be required to earn one credit in each of these subjects.
 Students taking this course may elect any other subjects from the Bible course.
-The equivalent of fourteen hours per week is required.
+The minimum of fourteen hours per week is required.
 A maximum of eighteen is permitted.
-Sixty term hour credits are required for graduation.
+Sixty-four term hour credits are required for graduation.